Prevent Weight Loss on Keto: Top 10 Strategies to Apply

 Digestive enzymes are a group of enzymes that help to break down molecules in your food into smaller building blocks to facilitate better absorption.
-I recommend Keto Digest™ for maximum support.
 If you have acid reflux or other symptoms of indigestion, I recommend Acid ProZyme.

 Prebiotics are a form of dietary fiber that supports the friendly bacteria in your gut and helps probiotics to do their job.
 Prebiotic-rich foods include garlic, onion, asparagus, leeks, cabbage, Jerusalem artichokes, jicama, and greens.

 Probiotics are live, good bacteria that help to improve and restore your gut flora.
 Probiotic-rich foods include fermented foods, such as kimchi, sauerkraut, yogurt, kefir, and kombucha.
-I also recommend taking a daily probiotic supplement, such as Keto Biome™ for ultimate gut health.
+I also recommend taking a daily probiotic supplement to support your microbiome.